NadavKahlon/deep-learning-seminar/README.md

 ## Agenda

 The seminar explores the concept of large-scale unsuperviesed pretraining of deep learning models.
-The seminar is surrounded by the hypothesis that this AI-system development scheme may be key for our future advanecments towards Artificial General Intelligence, thanks several of its powerful properties.
+The seminar is surrounded by the hypothesis that this AI-system development scheme may be key for our future advanecments towards Artificial General Intelligence, thanks to several of its powerful properties.

 To confirm this hypothesis, we closely examine a couple of series of models by OpenAI, which were based on that scheme: CLIP and GPT.
 We thoroughly review their implementation (from scratch), performance, transfer capabilities, explainability, broader impacts, and custom applications by the research community.